-By May 1862, Confederate forces abandoned Fort McRee, which by that time, had been reduced to a burned-out and fragmented brick shell.
+By May 1862, Confederate forces abandoned Fort McRee, which had been reduced to a burned-out and fragmented brick shell by that time.
 The rebels then burned what was left of Fort McRee and several other buildings in the area believed to be of strategic value.

-By the early 1900s, what little was left of this once imposing defensive structure was rapidly crumbling.
+By the early 1900s, little was left of this once imposing defensive structure rapidly crumbled.

 Of the three forts that once protected Pensacola, Forts Pickens and Barrancas were preserved through continued use and later as historic sites.
 However, due to its location accessible only by foot or boat, Fort McRee was left to the elements.
 Storms and erosion continued to take their toll on the site; today, there are no visible remains of the old fort.